MahdiFarnaghi/intelli_geo/docs/QuickStart.md

 - API Key Ready: Make sure you have activated OpenAI's or Cohere's API key.
 - Sample Data:* Some examples use sample datasets.

+For a detailed guide, please refer to [use.md](https://github.com/MahdiFarnaghi/intelli_geo/blob/main/docs/use.md).

 *Once installed IntelliGeo, you should see the plugin's toolbar or menu added to your QGIS interface.
 You’re now ready to follow along with the examples!*